oracle-livelabs/developer/db-operator-k8s/db-actions/db-actions.md

 Congratulations, you tested the failover of the database across the cluster nodes !

-You finished this lab, please don't hesitate to visit the documentation  on the [Single Instance Databases with Oracle Database Operator for Kubernetes](https://github.com/oracle/oracle-database-operator/blob/main/docs/sidb/README.md) page for more options.

 In case you want to free up the resources taken up by this database (three pods in your Kubernetes cluser and a load balancer), you can issue the following command to delete the database :

     ````